Chinese TV Channel interview with Paul Brecher FAcS MPCHM

 Can I just learn Diagnosis and Acupuncture but not Chinese Herbal Medicine?

-Yes, students have the option of just learning Traditional Chinese Diagnosis and Acupuncture or just Traditional Chinese Diagnosis and Chinese Herbal Medicine.
+Yes, students have the option of just learning Traditional Chinese Diagnosis and Acupuncture.
 However, the cost is the same and all lectures must be attended.

 What are the course objectives?